slatedocs/slate/source/includes/_reference.md

 We take the security of your code metrics extremely seriously.
 Keeping your data secure is fundamental to our business.
 Scout is nearing a decade storing critical metrics with our server monitoring product and those same fundamentals are applied here:

-* All data transmitted by our agent to our servers is sent via SSL.
+* All data transmitted by our agent to our servers is sent as serialized JSON over SSL.
 * Our UI is only served under SSL.
 * When additional data is collected for slow calls (ex: SQL queries), query parameters are sanitized before sending these to our servers.
+* Our infrastructure resides in an SOC2 compliant datacenter.

 ### Information sent to our servers